10zane10/blist/README.md

 ```

 `$ blist playlist` will play all-star.mp3 fat-rat-unity.wav and
-bohemian-rhapsody.flac (assuming you have these files in the song directory
+bohemian-rhapsody.flac (assuming you have these files in the song directory).

 The names do not have to be the complete /path/to/file nor do they even need to
 be the complete file name.
 In fact, including the path may cause the file to be